brentp/goleft/indexcov/README.md

                           proportion of 16KB blocks at or above that scaled coverage value.
 + `$prefix-indexcov.bed.gz`: a bed file with columns of chrom, start, end, and a column per sample where the values indicate there scaled coverage for that sample in that 16KB chunk.
++ `$prefix-indexcov.pca.txt`: a text file with rows of samples and columns indicating each successive principal component calculated from depths on non-sex chromosomes.